Public opinion on climate change: Geographic region

 These variations pose a challenge to policymakers, as different countries travel down different paths, making an agreement over an appropriate response difficult.
-While Africa may be the most vulnerable and produce the least amount of greenhouse gases, they are the most ambivalent.
+While Africa may be the most vulnerable and produce the least greenhouse gases, they are the most ambivalent.
 The top five emitters (China, the United States, India, Russia, and Japan), who together emit half the world's greenhouse gases, vary in both awareness and concern.
 The United States, Russia, and Japan are the most aware at over 85% of the population.
 Conversely, only two-thirds of people in China and one-third in India are aware.
-Japan expresses the greatest concern of the 5, which translates into support for environmental policies.
+Japan expresses the greatest concern of the five, which translates into support for environmental policies.
 People in China, Russia, and the United States, while varying in awareness, have expressed a similar proportion of aware individuals concerned.
 Similarly, those aware in India are likely to be concerned, but India faces challenges spreading this concern to the remaining population as its energy needs increase over the next decade.

-An online survey on environmental questions conducted in 20 countries by Ipsos MORI, "Global Trends 2014", shows broad agreement, especially on climate change and if it is caused by humans, though the U.S. ranked lowest with 54% agreement.
+An online survey on environmental questions conducted in 20 countries by Ipsos MORI, "Global Trends 2014", shows broad agreement, especially on climate change and whether it is caused by humans, although the U.S. ranked lowest with 54% agreement.
 It has been suggested that the low U.S. ranking is tied to denial campaigns.

 A 2010 survey of 14 industrialized countries found that skepticism about the danger of global warming was highest in Australia, Norway, New Zealand and the United States, in that order, correlating positively with per capita emissions of carbon dioxide.

+A survey conducted in the European Union in 2024 reveals that 50% of respondents see climate adaptation as a priority for their country in the upcoming years.
+Individuals residing in southern European nations are notably more concerned, with 65% considering adaptation a priority, which is 15 percentage points higher than the EU average.
+The same survey found that 28% of respondents in the EU think that the elderly should be prioritized for support in climate change adaptation, and 23% believe that individuals residing in high-risk areas should be the first to receive support.